flowck/blog.changani.me/source/_posts/react-mocking-react-router-dom-s-use-location-with-jest.md

 ## Defining `useLocation`´s mock

 Before defining the `useLocation` ’s mock, I would recommend logging the value returned by the hook to make sure that the mock contains the necessary properties to prevent breaking the application.
 You’d do that by calling `console.log()` inside the component calling the hook.

-After have checked the hook’s data structure, the mock can actually be defined with an arrow function that shall return the intended value during test execution.
+After having checked the hook’s data structure, the mock can be defined with an arrow function that shall return the intended value during test execution.

 ```jsx
 jest.mock("react-router-dom", () => {